BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 [Google Cloud ML](https://cloud.google.com/products/ai/),
 [IBM Watson ML](https://www.ibm.com/cloud/machine-learning), and [Microsoft Azure ML](https://azure.microsoft.com/de-de/services/machine-learning/).
-[Keras](https://keras.io/) also bundles ML pre-trained models like [ResNet](https://keras.io/applications/#resnet).
+Examples for platforms or libraries providing pre-trained ML models are HuggingFace, LangChain and Keras.

 ## Engineering ML Applications

 ### Methodology

 Integrating an ML component in an AI application requires some experience.
-To summarize, I recommend using the following methodological steps as a guideline.
+I recommend using the following methodological steps as a guideline.
 See Fig. 2.37.

 ![Fig. 2.37: A methodology for developing ML applications](images/ML_Methodology.png)

 1. *Analyze use case*: As in engineering any IT application, the first step is to carefully analyze the use case, i.e., the stakeholders, the goals of the application to be implemented and the users' requirements.
+This includes the specifying the minimum prediction performance required.
 2. *Identify ML tasks*: Based on the user requirements, the relevant ML tasks  should be identified, e.g., classification, regression, topic mining, etc.
 3. *Analyze data carefully*: As in all data-intensive tasks, it is most important to intensively work with the data sets at hand.
 It is essential to understand the meaning of the data entities and their attributes in order to develop suitable ML applications.
 Statistics and unsupervised ML may be used to better understand the data.
 4. *Select ML approach and product(s)*: Which of the various ML approaches are appropriate for solving the task: decision trees, artificial neural networks, support vector machines, Bayesian networks, ...?
 Which products are best suited?
 See above the method for selecting a product for a certain application use case based on the services map and product map.
+If pre-trained models do the job, use them off-the-shelf or for transfer learning.
 5. *Implement iteratively*:
    1. Often, the raw training data needs to be pre-processed, e.g., unnecessary attributes need to be removed (e.g., via feature selection), attributes combined (e.g., via feature extraction), values normalized, data records with quality problems removed, etc. See also Section 4.3 for a description on semantic ETL.
    2. Then, the pre-processed data set is used for training the ML model.